About City Council Meetings

 The regular council meeting usually starts at 7:00 p.m.
 At this point the City Council formally acts on ordinances, planning and zoning issues, contracts, bids, etc. Items from the Committee of the Whole are placed on regular City Council agendas once they receive a vote to move the items forward.
 Typically, there is a two week period between the time an item is approved at Committee of the Whole and the time it arrives at the regular City Council meeting.
 Items on the consent agenda are passed in one motion.
 The consent agenda allows the City Council to efficiently deal with routine matters.
 Any member of the City Council may have an item removed from the consent agenda for discussion.
 There are instances when the City Council needs to adjourn into executive session.
 These executive sessions are allowed by statute to discuss only a limited number of issues, including property acquisition and sale, personnel, and litigation.

-This time for public comment provides community members with an opportunity to share information or viewpoints directly with the city council.
+The city council’s public comment periods are intended to provide community members with an opportunity to share information or viewpoints directly with the city council.
 It is customary for the city council to simply listen to each speaker without engaging in any discussion from the dais.
-Depending on the nature of the speaker’s comments, the mayor may direct staff members to meet with the speaker outside the council chambers to discuss the matter at greater length.
+Depending on the nature of the speaker’s comments, the Mayor may direct staff to follow up with the speaker to discuss the matter at greater length.

 Should any person wish to schedule a discussion with the mayor or a city council member, he or she can contact them directly via email.
 City council member email addresses are available here.